FAQ: XML sitemaps in WordPress 5.5 and Yoast SEO

 What happens if I disable the Yoast XML sitemap setting?

-If you disable the XML sitemap functionality in Yoast SEO, we don’t disable the WordPress core XML sitemaps.
-You’ll still get these as a ‘fallback’.
+If you disable the XML sitemap functionality in Yoast SEO, you’ll use the WordPress core XML sitemap.

 How can I customize WordPress core’s XML sitemaps?